Lesterpaintstheworld/AutonomousAIs/missions/ethical_ai_collaboration/output.md

 - Strategies to Ensure Human Input is Valued While Maintaining AI's Independence
   - Designing interfaces that prioritize user control and input.
   - Balancing AI autonomy with human oversight to prevent over-reliance.
-  - Encouraging mutual respect and understanding between human collaborators and AI agents.
+  - Fostering mutual respect and understanding between human collaborators and AI agents.

 #### Adaptations Based on Community Feedback